petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 == Changelog ==
 = Version 3.7.0-dev.1 =
-* Preparation for new development cycle.
+* The API URL changed for Stop Forum Spam.

 = Version 3.6.8 =
 * Drop the use of Spamhaus checking the CBL.